ChristinaSchmidt1/Mitochondria_in_Intestinal_Lipid-transport/README.md

 - `GSEA_result_GO-terms_TGvWT_.csv`

 ### Metabolomics
 The Metabolomics data of the IECs will be deposited with the manuscript (under revision).
 LC-MS data aquistion has been performed by Ming Yang, [Frezza Laboratory](https://www.cecad.uni-koeln.de/research/principal-investigators/prof-dr-christian-frezza), CECAD Research Center, Faculty of Medicine, University Hospital Cologne, Germany.
-Input data will be available upon publication in the folder ***"InputData\Metabolomics"***:
+Input data are available in the folder ***"InputData\Metabolomics"***:

 - `IECs_RawData.csv` (Metabolomics results)
 - `Template_MetabolicPathways.csv` (Metabolite names and associated pathways)

-After performing data filtering and normalisation (80%-filtering rule, missing value imputation, total/ion count normalisation) and outlier detection based on quality control (muma analysis, for details see html and folder "Muma"), the results will be saved in the folder ***"OutputData\Metabolomics"*** upon publication:
+After performing data filtering and normalisation (80%-filtering rule, missing value imputation, total/ion count normalisation) and outlier detection based on quality control (muma analysis), the results are saved in the folder ***"OutputData\Metabolomics"***:

 - `Sheet2_IECs_MVI-TIC-normalised_OutliersMarked.csv`

 Using the normalised data Sheet2_IECs_MVI-TIC-normalised_OutliersMarked.csv, we removed the outliers and calculated the mean of the analytical replicates.
-The results will be saved in the folder ***"OutputData\Metabolomics"*** upon publication:
+The results are saved in the folder ***"OutputData\Metabolomics"***:

 - `Sheet3_IECs_MVI-TIC-normalised_Means.csv`

 Differential metabolite analysis comparing KO versus WT.
 Here we performed the t-Test and p-value adjustment using Benjamini Hochberg.
-The results will be saved in the folder ***"OutputData\Metabolomics"*** upon publication:
+The results are saved in the folder ***"OutputData\Metabolomics"***:

 - `Sheet4_DMA_TGvWT_IECs_Pathways.csv`